takelwerk/takelage-doc/doc/debugging/molecule.md

 ## Logging in

-When `rake ansible:molecule:converge` fails you can use `rake ansible:molecule:login` to log in to the container and inspect the environment that caused the problem.
+When `rake ansible:molecule:converge` fails you can use `rake ansible:molecule:login` to log in to the container.
 You can often run the failing command interactively and reproduce the error this way in a disposable environment.